Plants 101

 The name “orchid” comes from the Greek word orkhis, and was named by an ancient Greek botanist named Theophrastos, who thought the orchid's roots resembled a part of the male anatomy.
 Orchids are epiphytic in their native habitat, growing on trees and rock formations, instead of directly in the ground.
 Species from the orchid family Orchidaceae can be found in almost every habitat around the world besides glaciers — but the most diverse types of orchids can be found in the tropics.
 These tropical orchids are known for their bright, showy flowers that come in many different colors.
 There are over 25,000 different orchid species around the world, and over triple that number in cultivars and hybrids!

 The popular Phalaenopsis orchid is one of the easiest varieties of orchids to grow as a houseplant, and is often called the beginner orchid due to its easy going nature, or the moth orchid due to the shape of its blooms.
-Native to India, China, and Southeast Asia — this orchid with leafy stems and long-lasting flowers does best a bright, warm, humid spot.
+Native to India, China, and Southeast Asia — this orchid with leafy stems and long-lasting flowers does best in a bright, warm, humid spot.
 Indoors, the Phalaenopsis will typically bloom about once a year, for up to three months.
 After a blooming cycle, the flowers will wilt and fall off.
-When this happens, don’t worry, your orchid is not dead, it’s just storing up energy to re-bloom again next season.
+When this happens, don’t worry, your orchid is not dead, it’s just storing up energy to re-bloom again next season!

 Sunlight